irazasyed/phpci-installer/README.md

 > [PHPCI][1] Installer for Laravel Homestead.
-> Simple shell script that automatically installs the [PHPCI][1] with minimal user interaction on a Laravel Homestead box.
+> Simple shell script that automatically installs the [PHPCI][1] with no user interaction required on a Laravel Homestead box.
 Easy to get started quickly!

 ## Prerequisite